catppuccin/nvim/README.md

 # Compile

+> **Important**:
-> **Note**: As of 7/10/2022, catppuccin should be able to automatically recompile when the setup table changed.
+> As of 7/10/2022, catppuccin should be able to automatically recompile when the setup table changed.

 Catppuccin is a highly customizable and configurable colorscheme.
 This does however come at the cost of complexity and execution time.
 Catppuccin can pre compute the results of your configuration and store the results in a compiled lua file.
 We use these precached values to set it's highlights.